Polish spaces of Banach spaces: The Polish spaces Pinfty and B , their basic properties

 \section{The Polish spaces \texorpdfstring{$\PP_\infty$}{Pinfty} and \texorpdfstring{$\B$}{B}, their basic properties}

-In this section we introduce the main notions of this paper: the Polish spaces of pseudonorms $\PP$ (and $\PP_\infty$) representing separable (infinite-dimensional) Banach spaces, and we recall the space of norms $\B$ that has appeared in our previous work \cite{CDK18}.
+In this section we introduce the main notions of this paper: the Polish spaces of pseudonorms $\PP$ (and $\PP_\infty$) representing separable (infinite-dimensional) Banach spaces, and we recall the space of norms $\B$ that has appeared in our previous works \cite{CDK21a} and \cite{CDK21b}.
 We show some interesting features of these spaces, e.g. the neat relation between finite representability and topological closures in these spaces; see Proposition~\ref{prop:closureOfIsometryClasses} and its corollaries.

 Let us start with the following idea of coding the class of separable (infinite-dimensional) Banach spaces.
-It is based on the idea presented already in our previous paper \cite{CDK18}, where the space $\B$ was defined.
+It is based on the idea presented already in our previous papers \cite{CDK21a} and \cite{CDK21b}, where the space $\B$ was defined.

 By $V$, we shall denote the vector space over $\Rat$ of all finitely supported sequences of rational numbers; that is, the unique infinite-dimensional vector space over $\Rat$ with a countable Hamel basis $(e_n)_{n\in\Nat}$.